Minter blockchain

 Type: 0x07

-Transaction for delegating funds to validator.
+Transaction for delegating funds to the validator.

 Data field contents: